 Statement on Bronius 'Bob' Sredersas

-Wollongong City Council is working with key stakeholders from the Sydney Jewish Museum and the NSW Jewish Board of Deputies on next steps for Wollongong Art Gallery and its collections following confirmation that deceased benefactor, Bob Sredersas, who gifted the city 100 artworks, was classified a Nazi collaborator.
+Wollongong City Council continues to work with key stakeholders from the Sydney Jewish Museum and the NSW Jewish Board of Deputies on next steps for Wollongong Art Gallery and its collections following confirmation that deceased benefactor, Bob Sredersas, who gifted the city 141 artworks, was classified a Nazi collaborator.

 Sredersas migrated to Australia from Lithuania in 1950 and died in Wollongong in 1982.